 We proudly offer the services and resources of a large law firm with the personal attention of a small law firm.
 We’ll work with you to investigate your claim and prepare a strategy for a successful recovery.
 Our track record includes millions of dollars recovered for our clients from some of the largest Wall Street firms.

-The Investment Loss Recovery Group helps investors pursue justice and recover their losses.
-If you suspect your broker, advisor or their firm has been negligent, we want to help you.
-Contact us now for a free consultation.
+Did you invest with ?
+The experienced lawyers at Haselkorn & Thibaut help investors pursue justice and recover their losses.
+If you suspect your broker, advisor, or brokerage firm has been negligent, we want to help you.
+Contact us now for a free consultation at 1-800-856-3352.

+It is alleged that improperly sold and misrepresented investment products to clients.
 Negligence is when individuals fail to fulfill their duties or take the proper amount of care in an activity.
 Negligence can happen anywhere and in any field.
 The financial sector and the investment industry are no exceptions.
-When investment professionals are negligent in the performance of their duties, investors can suffer unacceptable risk, serious losses, and disruption of their investment strategies.
+When investment professionals are negligent in performing their duties, investors can suffer unacceptable risk, serious losses, and disruption of their investment strategies.

 We often get asked if you can sue a financial advisor.
-The answer is yes, you can sue a financial advisor or stockbroker to recover losses.
+The answer is yes; you can use a financial advisor or stockbroker to recover losses.
+A fast and efficient way to get justice is through FINRA arbitration.

-Negligence is different from obvious fraud in that brokers or advisors may fail their clients and cost them money without intending to do so.
+Negligence differs from obvious fraud in that brokers or advisors may fail their clients and cost them money without intending to do so.
 For example, an investor may fail to give a client important information about an investment.
-Sometimes this is due to fraud where a broker or advisor intentionally omits information.
+Sometimes this is due to fraud, where a broker or advisor intentionally omits information.
 Sometimes it is due to negligence.
-For example, a broker might fail to give investor information because the broker neglected to gather the information they should have.
+For example, a broker might fail to give investor information because they neglected to gather the information they should have.

 Negligence and fraud claims are two different types of claims with different standards of proof.
-Whether an investor brings a negligence claim or a fraud claim will depend on the facts of the situation and the broker’s or advisor’s duties.
+Whether an investor brings a negligence or fraud claim depends on the situation’s facts and the broker’s or advisor’s duties.
 It can be complicated to understand which type of claim applies.
-An experienced lawyer at the Investment Loss Recovery Group can help investors understand what claims may be brought against a broker.
+An experienced lawyer at Haselkorn & Thibaut can help investors understand what claims may be brought against a broker.

 How Do You Prove Financial Advisor Fraud or Negligence?

 Broker negligence claims can be challenging to prove.
 Sometimes, it’s clear that a broker or advisor has breached their duties and failed a client.
-In other cases, broker negligence may be subtle and spread out across the years.
-When an attorney investigates a negligence claim, we can comb through the entire record including communications, portfolio composition, and portfolio performance to find evidence of negligence.
+In other cases, broker negligence may be subtle and spread throughout the years.
+When an attorney investigates a negligence claim, we can comb through the entire record, including communications, portfolio composition, and portfolio performance, to find evidence of negligence.

 In any negligence claim, the person bringing the claim must show the following elements: